syslog-ng/syslog-ng.github.io/doc/_admin-guide/070_Destinations/250_snmp/000_Converting_Cisco_messages.md

 short_title: Converting Cisco messages
 id: adm-dest-snmp-cisco
 description: >-
-    The syslog-ng OSE application can convert the syslog messages sent by Cisco devices to Cisco-specific SNMP traps defined by the CISCO-SYSLOG-MIB (enterprises.cisco.ciscoMgmt.ciscoCiscoMIB) is also
+    The {{ site.product.short_name }} application can convert the syslog messages sent by Cisco devices to Cisco-specific SNMP traps defined by the CISCO-SYSLOG-MIB (enterprises.cisco.ciscoMgmt.ciscoCiscoMIB) is also
     supported (such traps are also referred to as clogMessageGenerated